 Lambskill and Sheepskill Hint at Toxicity

 Two of the less pleasant-sounding common names for these shrubs indicate how dangerous they can be to livestock.
-Settlers who moved into the native ranges of this plant soon found that even a small amount of the leaves or twigs could kill their sheep, young lambs in particular due to their low body weight.
+Settlers who moved into the native ranges of this plant soon found that even a tiny amount of the leaves or twigs could kill their sheep, young lambs in particular, due to their low body weight.
 This is due to a grayanotoxin in the entire plant, including the nectar.
 The honey made by bees that visit the flowers can be dangerous to humans as well.
 Despite its beauty, Kalmia has a dark side that influences the symbolism of its flowers.

 Spoonwood Based on Unreliable Folklore